Last updated on January 28, 2025

 Some of these packs also can have an extra rare or two.
 Around 27% of the set boosters have two rares, around 3% have three, and 1% of them have four rares.
 It’s possible to get art cards, rules/token cards, and a basic land or full-art land as usual.

-Set boosters are recommended for players that want the most rares from a given set and don’t care too much about commons or Limited balance.
+Set boosters are recommended for players who want the most rares from a given set and don't care too much about commons or Limited balance.
 Each set booster also has a card from “The List,” a collection of curated cards from Magic’s history.

 Collector Booster Contents

-• 4 common foil cards
+• 4 Traditional foil commons

-• 1 foil full-art land
+• 1 Traditional foil full-art impossible basic land—one each of the five basic land types

-• 1 foil rare card
+• 1 Traditional foil rare or mythic rare

-• 1 foil rare Commander card
+• 1 Traditional foil Booster Fun rare or mythic rare

-• 1 foil 2-sided token
+• 1 Traditional foil double-sided token

 Which is Better?
 Set or Collector Boosters?